top of page

 Sean Mayes.jpg

-Worldwide Music Supervisor for The Lion King
+Worldwide Music Supervisor for The Lion King,

-Pops of Color, Founder & Artistic Director
+Founder & Artistic Director (Pops of Color)

 Isaac Page Headshot.png

-Associate Producer (CBC Music), Composer, Conductor
+(CBC Music), Composer, Conductor

 johnyun-004.jpg